openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## MP4 and GIF Recordings

-You can use FFmpeg to recording to a file in either GIF or MP4 format.
+You can use FFmpeg to recording to either GIF or MP4 format.

-To do this:
+The steps to do this are:

-+ Use the Action called `recordMP4(String filename, int secondsToRecord)` or `recordGIF(String filename, int secondsToRecord)` with the first argument being the filename you wish to use and the second the time in seconds you wish to record for.
++ Use the Action called `recordMP4(String filename, int secondsToRecord)` or `recordGIF(String filename, int secondsToRecord)` with the first argument being the filename you wish to use, and the second the time in seconds you wish to record for.
-+ You can leave the filename empty and the binding will use ipcamera as the name, example recordMp4("", 5).
-+ Once the file is created, the channel `recordingMp4` or `recordingGif` will change itself back to OFF, which can be used to trigger a rule to send/use the file which will appear in the `ffmpegOutput` folder.
++ Once the file is created, the channel `recordingMp4` or `recordingGif` will change itself back to `0`, which can be used to trigger a rule to send/use the file which will appear in the `ffmpegOutput` folder.
-+ The channel `mp4History` or `gifHistory` keeps a string of the last 50 recording filenames (separated by commas) until you reset the history.
-If you use an empty filename this stops the history from growing.
++ The channel `mp4History` or `gifHistory` keeps a string of the last 50 filenames (comma separated values CSV) until you reset the history.
+If you use `ipcamera` as the filename, this stops the history from growing.
 + The channel `mp4HistoryLength` and `gifHistoryLength` keeps track of how many recordings were made since it was last reset.
 You can send the `0` command to this channel to clear the `mp4History` at the same time as setting this channel back to 0.
-+ You can use the `mp4OutOptions` or `gifOutOptions` configs to apply any FFmpeg filters that you wish.
++ You can use the `mp4OutOptions` or `gifOutOptions` config's to apply any FFmpeg filters that you wish.

 There is also a HABpanel Widget worth checking out that uses the history feature to display a list of recent recordings.
 <https://community.openhab.org/t/custom-widget-camera-history-and-live-popup/103082>

-**NOTE:** If you are using a tmpfs folder, you will need to ensure you do not run out of space.
+**NOTE:** If you are using a tmpfs folder, you will need to ensure you do not run out of space by moving the files with a rule.

 **GIF Preroll**

-This feature has a config called `gifPreroll` to be aware of.
+There is also a config called `gifPreroll` to be aware of.
 When `gifPreroll` is 0 (the default) the binding will use the `ffmpegInput` stream to record from.
-By changing the `gifPreroll` to a value above 0, the binding will change to using snapshots as the source preventing the need to have or open a RTSP stream.
+By changing the `gifPreroll` to a value above 0, the binding will change to using snapshots as the source, preventing the need to have or open a RTSP stream.
 The time between the snapshots then becomes the `pollTime` of the camera (1 second by default) and can be raised if you desire.
-The snapshots are saved to disk and can be used as a feature that is described in the snapshot section above.
+The snapshots are saved to disk and can be used as a feature that is described in the snapshot section.

 You can request the GIF and MP4 by using this URL format, or by the direct path to where the file is stored: